Part 2: Objects and Properties

 Changes made in the 2D Graphics Properties are applied to both the 2D Graphics and 3D Graphics windows.

-Unlike 2D Graphics properties which are seen in both the 2D and 3D Graphics windows, 3D Graphics properties can only be seen in the 3D Graphics window.
+Unlike 2D Graphics properties, which apply to both the 2D and 3D Graphics windows, 3D Graphics properties only apply to the 3D Graphics window.

-3D Graphics Properties - Vector is used to do the following:
+Use the 3D Graphics Properties - Vector to do the following:

 • Control the display of vectors and other geometric elements, such as axes and angles, related to the Earth or other central body in the selected 3D Graphics window.